-In Figs. 3 and 4 we plot the probability of successfully delivering a video frame as a function of the number of ongoing video streams for the sequential transmission mode and slow-healing SMPT.
-We give the probability of successful video frame delivery for the delay bounds τ{delay} = 50, 100, 150, 200, and 250 ms. We note that the link layer at the sending wireless terminal is not aware of these delay bounds.
+In Figures 3 and 4 we plot the probability of successfully delivering a video frame as a function of the number of ongoing video streams for the sequential transmission mode and slow-healing SMPT.
+We give the probability of successful video frame delivery for the delay bounds $\tau{delay} = 50, 100, 150, 200,$ and 250 msec.
+We note that the link layer at the sending wireless terminal is not aware of these delay bounds.
 The link layer simply tries to transmit the LPDUs in its buffer; it is not aware of the fact that the LPDUs carry video frames with playout deadlines.
 Thus, our approach preserves the isolation of the layers of the networking protocol stack and allows for the deployment of our mechanisms in low-cost wireless terminals.
 At the receiver's transport layer only the video frames meeting the delay bound are passed up to the application.
-We observe from Fig. 3 that only a very small fraction (less than 1 percent) of the video frames is transmitted successfully with the sequential transmission mode for the chosen delay bounds.
+We observe from Figure 3 that only a very small fraction (less than one percent) of the video frames is transmitted successfully with the sequential transmission mode for the chosen delay bounds.
 As expected, larger delay constraints result in a larger probability of successful video frame delivery.
-However, even for a delay bound of $\tau{delay} = 250 \text{ ms}$, less than 1 percent of video frames are transmitted successfully.
-(We note that this very poor performance is due to the relatively large default size of the link layer buffer of $L{\text{Queue}} = 100$ LPDUs.)
+However, even for a delay bound of $\tau{delay} = 250$ msec, less than one percent of video frames are transmitted successfully.
+(We note that this very poor performance is due to the relatively large default size of the link layer buffer of $L{Queue} = 100$ LPDUs.
 The link layer is not aware of the video frame deadlines and transmits all the LPDUs in the buffer, even though they may carry video frames that have already missed their deadline.
 The larger the buffer the more delay the LPDUs may experience in the buffer.
-We study the impact of the buffer size in detail in a later section.
+We study the impact of the buffer size in detail in Section 3.3.)